Program in writing and communication

 Jacob Herrmann became the Assistant Director in the Center for Academic and Professional Communication (CAPC) in 2019.
 He manages the day-to-day operations of the communication consultant program, including communication consultant hiring, training, and professional development.
 He holds an Ph.D. in English literature from the University of Kansas.
 Jacob has been working in writing centers since 2012, serving as a Graduate Consultant, Administrative Intern, and Workshop Coordinator.
 His research interests include writing center theory and practice, multi-modal literacy, spatial theory, and LGBTQ+ identity politics, as well as maintaining an interest in medieval and early modern literature.
 Currently, he is working on a publication on teaching media literacy to first-year college students.

 Shar'-Lin Venier Anderson

-Shar’-Lin Anderson is Program Coordinator for the Center for Academic & Professional Communication.
+Shar’-Lin Anderson is Program Manager for the Center for Academic & Professional Communication.
 She has worked at Rice since 2007, holding positions in the Office of Development and the former Program for Communication Excellence.
 In her previous role as Program Coordinator, Shar’-Lin was instrumental to the successful opening of the CWOVC and the expansion of Rice’s previous communication program into the Program for Writing and Communication.
 Prior to arriving at Rice, she was a Claims Adjuster for Allstate Insurance, the manager of several processing units at an Allstate print facility, and a content manager for CVS Caremark.
 Shar’-Lin received a BA in English literature from the University of New Mexico and a BS in health information administration (summa cum laude) from Stephens College.